yt-project/yt/doc/source/analyzing/analysis_modules/xray_emission_fields.rst

 Additional keyword arguments are:

  * **filename** (*string*): Path to data file containing emissivity values.
-If None, a file called cloudy_emissivity.h5 is used.
-This file contains emissivity tables for primordial elements and for metals at solar metallicity for the energy range 0.1 to 100 keV.
+If None, a file called "cloudy_emissivity.h5" is used, for photoionized plasmas.
+A second option, for collisionally ionized plasmas, is in the file "apec_emissivity.h5", available at http://yt-project.org/data.
+These files contain emissivity tables for primordial elements and for metals at solar metallicity for the energy range 0.1 to 100 keV.
 Default: None.

  * **with_metals** (*bool*): If True, use the metallicity field to add the contribution from metals.
 If False, only the emission from H/He is